Saturday, December 05, 2020

 Alex: The writer is the punching bag of story!

-Lucien: They can be.
-But I think you need to be seen as a troubleshooter.
+Lucien: I think you need to be seen as a troubleshooter.
 They need to know that they can come to you with problems, and you're there to help them get through it.
-You'll find they’re are a lot more open to incorporating your ideas, because they trust you.
-So I build up good relationships with level design, who might come to me and go, hey, listen, we need a reason why this thing is happening in this map and why the player would go here.
-And so you help them troubleshoot so they do not hesitate to come back and talk to you again and again.
+You'll find they’re a lot more open to incorporating your ideas, because they trust you.
+So I build up good relationships with level design, who might come to me and go, hey, we need a reason why the player would go here.
+And so you help them troubleshoot so they do not hesitate to come back and talk to you again.
 But operating in a bubble is a fallacy.
 You can't be outside of the team working on script or else you're going to have a game that is disconnected from its story.

 Alex: And sometimes it's a surgical thing that you can do.
 Oh.
 I just change this one thing.
 Now it all makes sense again.
 And that's the math again.
 If I just change the polarity on this, now it's good again.

 Lucien: Yeah, totally.
 When I went to Far Cry, it was the first full-on open world game that I worked on.
 And because of various circumstances, including people who were all vying for creative control, narrative ended up by being insular and working on its own stuff.
 And as a result, there was a disconnect between what you did in the main storyline and what you did in the open world.
-So in the main storyline, you're like, all my friends are kidnapped, everything is terrible.
-Oh, look, plants!
-Oh, look, I can kill a rhinoceros to craft a wallet!
-You know, things like that.
-So there were all these things that took you out of the main story.
+So in the main storyline, you're like, all my friends are kidnapped, everything is terrible.-- Oh, look, I can kill a rhinoceros to craft a wallet!
 And while some people appreciated not having that pressure on them all the time, some players felt guilty for engaging in frivolous activities when their friends were being held hostage.

 Alex: UX, the user experience.

 Alex: Last question.
 Why do you stay sane?